berryscottr/berryscottr/README.md

 **About me**

+- Masters of Data Science Graduate at Indiana University - Bloomington
 - Industrial Engineering Graduate at Georgia Institute of Technology
-- Masters of Data Science Candidate at Indiana University - Bloomington
 - Systems Engineer II at The Home Depot

 **Languages & Tools**